AREVA Team

 Administrative Point of Contact

-Mr. Tusa has extensive experience in grants and contracts administration and 14 years in research administration.
-He leads all financial and administrative efforts for AREVA and serves as the primary point of contact for business-related matters.
+Mrs. Tawater has extensive experience in grants and contracts administration and 15 years in international project management.
+She leads all financial and administrative efforts for AREVA and serves as the primary point of contact for business related matters.